BazilBF/Foxtrot-MuzicBox/README.md

 Both PC and Android game Unity3d-based guitar hero-like game but, with a twist - music stored in text files in JSON and generated on fly during playing session.
 This approach allows more direct control on music.

-Current stage of development: implementation of saving user progress and statistics
+Current stage of development: implementation of saving user progress and statistics and UI (this stil unstable)

 Implemented features:
 - 4 simple synth instruments (saw, sin, square, pulse)